 – Current settings applied in that protection?

-– Can I know the magnitude of fault current?
+– Can I know the magnitude of the fault current?

 – What is the voltage,?

 – Tripping immediate during sync.
 Earlier information is that it first tripped while in service.
 Afterward tripping while synchronizing.
 Hope that it is correct.
-As they are able to buildup voltage, let them measure Neutral C.T current after building rated voltage and before synchronizing with clip-on meter hooking in C.T wire.
+As they can buildup voltage, let them measure Neutral C.T current after building rated voltage and before synchronizing with clip-on meter hooking in C.T wire.

 – Relay terminal nos.
 52,53 for neutral c.t connection.

 What is the magnitude recorded in the fault event log?